BestEnemies/AIiLight/REST-API.md

 *NOTE: Be aware that TSL/SSL is currently not supported, meaning all traffic is transmitted unencrypted, including your API Key!*

 ## Authentication
 The **AiLight** REST API requires an API Key in order to access it.
 Your API Key can be found/defined in the settings page of the Web UI.
-Keep in mind that this key has full control of your light, so please keep it private.
+Keep in mind that this key allows full control of your light, so please keep it private.

 To authenticate for the API, use your API Key in the header of your request in the following manner: